-KY Place is an independently produced web series that tells the story of Kentucky and Kentuckians.
-The series encourages and facilitates conversations about relevant issues, without shying from taboos.
-It asks questions and seeks answers, while understanding that sometimes there are none.
+KY Place is an independently produced web series that encourages conversations about issues relevant to Kentucky, without shying from taboos.
+It asks questions and seeks answers while understanding that sometimes there are none.

-A place well known for bourbon, coal mining, horse racing, and fried chicken, the Bluegrass State has become a folksy centerpiece on the national stage that is commonly misunderstood.
-This series aims to utilize social media and the sharable nature of online communication to shatter stereotypes and show that this state – like many places around the world – is complex, diverse, and beautiful.
+A place well known for bourbon, coal, fried chicken, and horse racing, the Bluegrass State has become a folksy centerpiece on the national stage that’s commonly misunderstood.
+Using the shareable nature of the web series format, this series seeks to give voice to those who have been historically marginalized and show that this state – like many places around the world – is complex, diverse, and beautiful.

 In just four episodes, we spoke with sixteen individuals who brought their experiences, ideas, and solutions to the table; recognizing both the traditions that bring us together and the obstacles that hold us back.